hkopp/hkopp.github.io/index.md

 ## Other links

 On the internet, most private websites have been eaten by commercialized communities.
 The internet I grew up with was a very different place.
-A place that was more free and not as gamified, not as ad-ridden, and not as commercialized as the current internet of fake news, lies, and propaganda.
 Here is a list of some of the remaining private sites.
 If you own a private website that may fit into my area of interest, hit me up and I may add you.

+- [Fraktalwelt](https://www.fraktalwelt.de/) is a website about fractals that i know since I am a teenager and that has probably contributed to me studying math.
 - [Mathematische Basteleien](http://mathematische-basteleien.de/)
   contains some mathematical curiosities.
 This site was one of the many inspirations for me to study math.